Graduate Student and Postdoc Research Communications Boot Camp

 - utilize social media platforms to broaden the reach of one's research

-There will be no formal assessments during the series, however, participants will be asked to complete an evaluation survey following the series to provide feedback, to gauge quality of each session, and to evaluate whether learning objectives were achieved.
+There will be no formal assessments during the boot camp, however, participants will be asked to complete an evaluation survey following the program to provide feedback, to gauge quality of each session, and to evaluate whether learning objectives were achieved.

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.